 What is Freelancing?

-Going by the popular definition, freelancing is a form of self- employment, wherein an individual works at his or her own accord, independent of any superior authority or organization.
+Going by the popular definition, freelancing is a form of self-employment, wherein an individual works at his or her own accord, independent of any superior authority or organization.
 A freelancer gets to decide his work’s worth and is paid accordingly, on a per hour, per day or per-project basis.
-As a freelancer, you seek your clients through online sites or networking, get to work from the comfort of your own office or home and have non-rigid work hours.
+As a freelancer, you seek clients through online sites or networking, get to work from the comfort of your own office or home and have flexible work hours.

 As you shift from one project to another, you can pretty much sum up, freelancing brings versatility to your work, introduces you to a variety of genres and experiences, while giving you a chance to lead a wholesome lifestyle, with flexible work schedules and a comfortable work environment.

-Freelancers can serve every demand that a business needs.This includes marketing, writing along with the technical and financial support.
-Today Freelancer comes with specialised skills in Social Media Marketing, Copywriting and Publicity.
-Some Freelancers are expert in writing content and blog posts while serving to the web programming and graphic design needs of a business.
-Freelancers also deals with Bookkeeping services.
+What are some sought after freelancer jobs in India you ask?
+Well,b today, Freelancers have specialised skills in Social Media Marketing, Copywriting and Publicity.
+Some Freelancers are experts in writing content and blog posts while serving the web programming and graphic design needs of a business.
+Freelancers also deal with Bookkeeping services.

 If you are an independent, free-willed worker, you are already familiar with the frustration of being forced to work on substandard jobs, dealing with difficult clients dissatisfied with your working style, impossible deadlines and the preferential culture of quantity over quality.
 Freelancing, on the other hand, allows one to choose their own clients, create and develop their own working style, opt to undertake projects one wishes to work on and conclusively, leads to personal growth and development.

-Apart from skill development, freelancing also allows one to have diverse working experiences (since the work is undertaken on per project basis), get paid for what they are worth, and have a flexible work schedule, thus proving to be a wondrous opportunity for the Indian youth.
-Besides, freelancing is a great way of employment for young parents, specialy-abled people as well as people who cannot leave their home for any personal reason.
+Apart from skill development, freelancing also allows one to have diverse working experiences (since the work is undertaken on a per-project basis), get paid for what they are worth, and have a flexible work schedule, thus proving to be a wondrous opportunity for the Indian youth.
+Besides, freelancing is a great way of employment for young parents, specially-abled people as well as people who cannot leave their home for any personal reason.

 The Indian market today, is ripe for freelancers, with no shortage of either the recruiters or the workers.
-As more and more people turn to the freelancing business, it should come as no surprise that today’s freelancing landscape is a diverse haven accomodating a variety of genres including marketing, publicity, content writing,advertising, technological support (such as web programming), designing, and even bookkeeping.
+As more and more people turn to the freelancing business, it should come as no surprise that today’s freelancing landscape is a diverse haven accommodating a variety of genres including marketing, publicity, content writing, advertising, technological support (such as web programming), designing, and even bookkeeping.

 How To Get In The Freelancing Game